First, congrats on setting goals for your marriage. The work doesn’t end when you say “I do.” Instead, it only begins.

 The 5 Love Languages demystifies how your partner wants to feel loved and valued.
 This goes a long way in showing your commitment and companionship.

-Having the marriage goal of speaking your partner’s Love Language daily could be as simple as turning off your phone during dinner, making the bed, or complimenting your partner.
+Having the marriage goal of speaking your partner’s Love Language daily could be as simple as turning off your phone during dinner, making the bed, complimenting your partner, or giving them a massage.

 Yet, it could make a world of change.